Skip to content

 What Was the Main Purpose of the Sarbanes-Oxley Act?

-Any and all publicly traded companies throughout the United States are subject to the Sarbanes-Oxley Act.
-As well, foreign companies that are publicly traded and conduct business in the United States are also subject to the act.
+Any and all public securities-issuing entities in the United States are subject to the Sarbanes-Oxley Act.
+Foreign companies that are publicly traded and conduct business in the United States are also subject to the provisions of the Act.

 What Is the Sarbanes-Oxley Audit?